-Please note that there is a recommened preparation process of one year prior to a wedding date.
+Please note that there is a recommended preparation process of one year prior to a wedding date.

 The Mass may not be scheduled more than a year prior to the requested date of the event.
 All Masses are held on a Saturday at 1 p.m., with a rehearsal for all included in the celebration the Friday before, normally at 5 p.m.
 Weddings are not held during Lent or Advent.

-Download a St. Rose of Lima Initial Wedding Packet
+Download a St. Rose of Lima Initial Wedding Questionnaire

-After completing the Wedding Packet, please contact the Parish Secretary to arrange a time for the bride and groom to bring in their paperwork and begin the wedding preparation process.
+After completing the Wedding Questionnaire, please contact the Parish Secretary to arrange a time for the bride and groom to bring in their paperwork and begin the wedding preparation process.